-Bologna often gets overshadowed by northern Italy's other cities, but the town, with its famous University of Bologna - the oldest university in Europe dating back to 1066 - is the gastronomy capital of Italy; visitors will discover its wealth of arcaded streets and porticoes filled with historic buildings and monuments and some of the best food in Italy.
+Despite being the capital of Italy's Emilia-Romagna Region, Bologna often gets overshadowed by northern Italy's other cities.
+And, in our opinion, unfairly so.
+For this lively town, with its famous University of Bologna – the oldest university in Europe dating back to 1066 – is the country's gastronomy capital, where visitors will discover, among a maze of arcaded streets, such region-defining highlight as tortellini, prosciutto, Parmigiano Reggiano and, of course, bolognese.

 Bologna's medieval red-brick centre is known as La Rossa (the red) and holds the red-brick squares of Piazza del Nettuno and Piazza Maggiore, around which sits the Gothic Basilica de San Petronio and the bronze sculpted Fontana del Nettuno.